PIVOT 2026 Blog About Us PIVOT 2026 Conference - Learn More Login

 I do not walk into a company and lecture people about cash flow theory.
 I share real stories.

-I tell them about the company that changed their invoicing process to send bills the same day they shipped products instead of waiting until the end of the week.
+I tell them about the company that changed its invoicing process to send bills the same day they shipped products instead of waiting until the end of the week.
 That simple change accelerated their cash collections by an average of five days.
 Five days multiplied across hundreds of transactions added up to tens of thousands of dollars in available cash.

 I tell them about the customer service representative who called clients three days before invoices were due, not three days after.
 That proactive approach cut the average collection period by two weeks.

-The Questions That Drive Change
+The Questions That Drive a Cash Flow Culture

 After sharing these stories, I ask questions that get people thinking about their own work:

-How does your work help money come in faster?
-This question shifts the perspective from "completing tasks" to "contributing to cash flow."
-A salesperson might realize that qualifying leads better means faster closes with better payment terms.
+This question shifts perspective from "completing tasks" to "contributing to cash flow."
+A salesperson might realize that qualifying leads better means faster closes with stronger payment terms.

-Where do you see cash getting stuck?
 This question turns employees into problem-solvers.
 They start noticing bottlenecks they previously ignored.
-The approval process that delays invoices by a week.
+The approval process delays invoices by a week.
 The quality issue that causes customers to withhold payment.

-What could you do differently, starting today?
 This question moves from awareness to action.
 It empowers people to make changes within their control without waiting for management approval.

 These questions create ownership.
 People stop seeing cash flow as someone else's problem and start seeing it as their opportunity to contribute.

-When mentoring takes hold, the culture shifts.
+When mentoring takes hold, the culture shifts in visible ways.

 You see it in meetings.
 Instead of only discussing sales targets, teams discuss payment terms, collection rates, and cash conversion cycles.
 Instead of celebrating closed deals, they celebrate collected cash.